-As Winter continues into March 2023, drivers still face the challenge of snow and ice.
+As Winter continues in 2023, drivers still face the challenge of snow and ice.
 Even the most experienced drivers can find this difficult, so here are some top tips from our Motorfinity experts that will help you drive safely during these cold snaps.

 Before setting off on a journey, check the operation of your lights, wiper blade condition and washer fluid level.
 Water coolant concentration and battery condition are 2 other considerations.
 Also, it is crucial to check your tyres during winter.
 Grip is massively reduced in the winter weather.
 Whilst the required tyre tread depth is a minimum of 1.6mm, anything below 3mm leads to grip reduction.
 We recommend a weekly check in the winter months.

 De-Ice Your Car Quickly and Safely Before Your Morning Commute

 We all know the stress involved when you’re in a rush to get to work in the morning and your car has frosted over.
 Ideally, a de-icer or sheet on the screen is the safest and most effective way of clearing your screen.
 However, warm water will not crack the screen as some people think, but boiling water is NOT a good idea!
 Make sure your wipers are not stuck to your screen before your journey.
 If they are, operating them can damage mechanisms and blow fuses.
 Also, knowing which heat controls are needed to de-ice the car, saves more time.

 Visibility is Key : Always Check your Windshield , Wipers, and Mirrors Before Driving

 Always make sure that you can see clearly before you set off on your journey.
 You should check your wiper blades condition, as worn or damaged blades can leave streaks or smudges, making it difficult to see the road clearly.
 If the blades are not functioning properly, they should be replaced immediately.
 By taking a few extra minutes to ensure clear visibility , you can significantly reduce the risk of accidents and ensure safe driving for you and others on the road.